Skip to content

 To watch Netflix offline on a Mac without a third-party tool, the cleanest workflow is to download titles on an iPhone or iPad and AirPlay them to your Mac using macOS Ventura 13's AirPlay Receiver feature.
 The downloads live on the iOS device, not the Mac, and the iOS device still needs to be powered on and reachable on the same local network to send the stream — so it is offline-adjacent rather than truly offline on the Mac itself.

-If you went the PlayCover route in Method 2 above, the offline file lives inside the sandboxed app container on your Mac, but Netflix's download licence still applies.
-Titles typically expire 48 hours after you press Play and 30 days even if untouched — the same windows Netflix enforces on iOS. macHow2's January 2026 update flags an additional risk specific to sideloaded apps: a macOS or PlayCover update can invalidate the app's signing chain, locking you out of downloads you have already pulled.
+To repeat the constraint from Method 2 because it matters here: PlayCover only lets Netflix Mobile-plan accounts through — Standard, Standard 4K, and Premium accounts see "Mobile plan not supported" and never reach the download step.
+If your account does qualify, the offline file lives inside the sandboxed app container on your Mac, but Netflix's download licence still applies.
+Titles typically expire 48 hours after you press Play and 30 days even if untouched — the same Windows Netflix enforces on iOS. macHow2's January 2026 update flags an additional risk specific to sideloaded apps: a macOS or PlayCover update can invalidate the app's signing chain, locking you out of downloads you have already pulled.
 Treat PlayCover downloads as short-term convenience, not durable storage.

 Pre-loading before a trip — the workflow most readers actually want